Wizardry: Proving Grounds of the Mad Overlord – Floor 1 Map Guide

 Advertisement

-Southwest zone: the start, the castle, and your real home base
+Southwest: the start, the castle, and your home base

-Once the Key of Silver is marked on your chart, label the return path as carefully as the approach path.
-Floor 1 rewards players who can retrace safely, not just reach a destination once.
+As you climb toward 13E 18N, write down every blocked door, one-way transition, and dead end.
+Once the Silver Statue is marked, label the return path as carefully as the approach.
+This floor rewards players who can retrace safely, not just reach a tile once.

 FinalBoss // Gear